gritzko/swarm/swarm-syncable/README.md

 A Syncable object is split into two parts:
 * RDT, the inner state machine that implements all the math,
-* a Syncable: the outer OpStream-based API, including all the write and query methods.
+* a Syncable: the outer JavaScript API, including all the write, query and listen methods.

 General RDT state-machine-like rules are:
 * every RDT starts at the zero (default) state of its respective type;